mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-land.md

 Just kidding.
 Colour's great, let's keep it!

-The single most important piece of advice I can think of: **don't rely on an ability to distingush colours _alone_ as a signal** - use supplementary indicators:
+The single most important piece of real advice I can give: **don't rely on an ability to distinguish colours _alone_ as a signal** - use supplementary indicators:

 - stick with a RAG rating for projects by all means, but use the letters R, A and G inside the Excel cells (a little